FBI says it impersonated AP reporter in 2007 case

-Against the backdrop of Fast and Furious, a flawed ATF investigation in which guns were allowed to be transported across the border in hopes of tracking them in Mexico, the Justice Department last year provided new guidance to U.S. Attorneys' offices about a prosecutor's oversight of sensitive and undercover investigation — including evaluating whether the investigative tactics would affect public safety or yield useful evidence for a prosecution.
+Against the backdrop of a flawed ATF investigation in which guns were allowed to be transported across the border in hopes of tracking them in Mexico, the Justice Department last year provided new guidance to U.S. Attorneys’ offices about a prosecutor’s oversight of sensitive and undercover investigation — including evaluating whether the investigative tactics would affect public safety or yield useful evidence for a prosecution.
 That guidance has not been made public.

 In his letter to The New York Times, Comey said all undercover operations involve deception, “which has long been a critical tool in fighting crime.”

 He said no “actual story was published, and no one except the suspect interacted with the undercover ‘A.P.’ employee or saw the fake draft story.
 Only the suspect was fooled, and it led to his arrest and the end of a frightening period for a high school.”